 Press down each dough ball with fingers to flatten and make them 1 cm thick (just under 1/2 inch).
 Leave a bit of space in between them, although they will barely spread out with baking.

-Bake in preheated oven on middle rack for 15-20 minutes, or a bit longer until bottoms are golden.
-Start checking them at 15 minutes (thicker cookies take a bit longer).
+Bake in preheated oven on middle-lower rack for 15-20 minutes, or a few minutes longer until bottoms are golden.
+Start checking them at 15 minutes (thicker cookies take longer).

 Place on a rack to cool completely.
 Store in covered container at room temp. or in fridge (I store them in fridge or in the garage in winter! 🙂 ).
 They will keep for several days and you can also freeze them.